coq/ceps/text/083-boost-stdlib-dev/text.md

 ## Prelude

 We will keep a prelude shipped with Coq itself.
 Let's go with the content of the `theories/Init` directory of Coq to start with.
+To this we add `theories/Program/Basics.v`, `theories/Program/Tactics.v`, `theories/Classes/Morphisms.v`,
+`theories/Classes/SetoidTactics.v`, `theories/Classes/CMorphisms.v`,
+`theories/Classes/Equivalence.v`,
+`theories/Classes/RelationClasses.v`,
+`theories/Classes/Morphisms_Prop.v`, `theories/Classes/Init.v`,
+`theories/Classes/CRelationClasses.v`, `theories/Setoids/Setoid.v`,
+and `theories/Relations/Relation_Definitions.v`.
-This means that the scope of the standard library, adressed below, is everything but `Init` in the `theories` directory.
+This means that the scope of the standard library, adressed below, is everything but `theories/Init` and the above files.

 ## Packages